eclipse-iceoryx/iceoryx/iceoryx_examples/automotive_soa/README.md

 iox::popo::Publisher<T> m_publisher;
 ```

-Its API provides a `Send()` method which performes a copy and a zero-copy one where the user needs
+Its API provides a `Send()` method which performs a copy and a zero-copy one where the user needs
 to call `Allocate()` before and acquire a piece of memory in the shared memory.

-The onwership to the piece of memeory is represented by a `SampleAllocateePtr`.
+The ownership to the piece of memory is represented by a `SampleAllocateePtr`.
 It behaves like a
 `std::unique_ptr`.

 <!-- [geoffrey] [iceoryx_examples/automotive_soa/include/owl/kom/event_publisher.hpp] [EventPublisher allocate] -->